Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-08-16-building-a-mud-part-1/index.md

 ## Introduction

-Last night was one of the worst nights sleep I've had in the past few years.
+Last night was one of the worst night's sleep I've had in the past few years.
 I've always had trouble with insomnia, but have built a number of techniques to work through it and eventually sleep.
 One of those techniques is to just get up and write down whatever comes to mind until my ADHD brain is quiet enough to sleep without sprinting through the supermarket shelves of ideation, scooping armfuls of ideas in to the shopping trolley of "Projects I should start".

 And write I did!
 Among one of the many things that came up was "I want to learn C# / .NET Core, and I feel like I'm making reasonably good progress.
 I have lots of ideas for apps I want to make, but they're primarily solving business problems and at my current skill level none of them are going to be good enough for production.
 What would be a good project sufficiently complicated to maintain my interest, where I can start very simple and iteratively make improvements, where any bugs in the code aren't going to be extremely detrimental to the use of the project.